chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 Pushing the price ticker on the TouchBar opens Ambrosus Reddit, Ambrosus Twitter, Coinmarketcap and Romans great reward-calculator amb.money.

 Tapping the grey AMB-net Info part of the Dashboard on the TouchBar opens the main page of the Ambrosus-Explorer.

+For the correct estimate of rewards tzo be calculated, be sure to set the first lines in the **NODE REWARDS ESTIMATE USD/EUR** script according to the nodes/stakes you are running.
+You have the option to deduct taxes from the results and show Bundle- and Blockrewards seperately for Apollo.

 ### Logging into your node and setup of the Terminal Background for aesthetics and orientation